fractaal/SillyTavern/PROMPT_CACHING_ARCHITECTURE.md

 Shared rules and configuration:
 - stripClaudeCacheBreakpoints(messages) is always run first to remove stale cache_control blocks, avoiding breakpoint overflow
-- claude.maxAnchors (default 2) = message-anchors budget; 1 additional anchor is reserved for system prompt caching (total ≤ 3)
+- claude.maxAnchors (default 3) = message-anchors budget; 1 additional anchor is reserved for system prompt caching (total ≤ 4 overall)
-- claude.anchorSpacingBlocks (default 18) ≈ 20-block spacing window for anchors (block = one content part)
+- claude.anchorSpacingBlocks (default 20) = fixed spacing window for anchors (block = one content part)
 - claude.extendedTTL toggles cache TTL between 5m and 1h
 - Depth semantics: “nth user from the end”, where n=0 is the most recent user message; assistant prefill is skipped until first user is seen

-Sealed message priority:
-- If a sealed megaprompt exists, it gets the first anchor (counts against MAX_ANCHORS)
+- Backward coverage: Anthropic anchors cache the prefix up to the anchor; we do not pre-anchor the sealed megaprompt — spacing anchors cover it when within W

-Phase 1 – spacing anchors:
+Phase 1 – spacing anchors (fixed W‑multiples):
-- Iterate forward, counting content-blocks since last anchor
-- When the spacing window (≈18–20 blocks) is reached, retroactively anchor the last seen user within the window
+- Treat spacing as fixed thresholds at W, 2W, 3W (W = claude.anchorSpacingBlocks)
-- If no user occurred in the window, anchor the current non-user message as a fallback (warn)
+- For each threshold crossed, place an anchor at the last user at/before the threshold; if none, anchor the current non‑user (warn)

-Phase 2 – depth anchor:
+Phase 2 – optional tail‑depth anchor:
-- If not over budget and within the final window, attempt to anchor the target user at cachingAtDepth
+- If budget remains (anchorsPlaced < MAX_ANCHORS) and the tail has ≥ n+1 users after the last anchor, place one “floating” depth anchor on the nth user from the tail
-- Place the anchor only if it keeps spacing ≤ anchorSpacingBlocks relative to prior anchors
-- If MAX_ANCHORS is already reached, retarget the most recent anchor backward to the desired target provided spacing to the previous anchor remains valid
+- No retargeting and no spacing adjustments; if budget is exhausted or tail insufficient, skip

 Phase 3 – diagnostics:
 - If total content blocks exceed MAX_ANCHORS × anchorSpacingBlocks, log a warning that parts of the prompt may be uncached